armgp/Coursework-Sem1/AOS/Assg/Assg3_18-10-22/2022201024_a3/README.md

     4. To run both trackers run the below commands on two different terminals 4.1 ./tracker tracker_info.txt 1
         4.2 ./tracker tracker_info.txt 2
-    5. Use make clean to clear the .o files and the executable file
+    5. Use make clean to clear the .o files and the executable file.
+    6. Inside the folder client infile client_functions.h set #define DESTDIR = any value for the user folder to get created at